algodesigner/TinyBasicPlus/README.md

 NOTE: "PINMODE" command removed as of version 0.11

-## Sound - Piezo wired with red/+ on pin 5 and black/- to ground
+## Sound & Music - Piezo wired with red/+ on pin 5 and black/- to ground
-- TONE freq,timems - play "freq" for "timems" milleseconds (1000 = 1 second)
+- TONE freq,timems - *plays "freq" for "timems" milleseconds (1000 = 1 second)*
-- TONEW freq,timems - same as above, but also waits for it to finish
+- TONEW freq,timems - *same as above, but also waits for it to finish*
-- NOTONE - stop playback of all playing tones
+- NOTONE - *stops playback of all playing tones*
+- PLAY music_notes - *plays the specified music notes* :new:

 NOTE: TONE commands are by default disabled

 # Example programs